FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

 Besides the dsl conf, user also need to prepare a submit runtime conf to set parameters for each component.

 :dsl_version:
-  To enabled using of dsl V2, this filed should be set.
+  To enabled using of dsl V2, this field should be set.

   .. code-block::json